Nursing Associate Apprenticeship - Level 5

 Course content

-Trainee Nursing Associates are not required to have placements in each field of nursing.
-You will however, benefit from placement learning opportunities that will allow you to develop and meet the Standards of proficiency for nursing associates to deliver safe and effective care, to a diverse range of people, across the lifespan and in a variety of settings.
-These placements will expose you to children and adults, and patients/service users with mental health conditions and learning disabilities.
-Through learning in external placements, you will gain an understanding of the most significant factors to be aware of when providing care to different types of service user.
+Nursing Associates are not required to have placements in each field of nursing.
+Apprentices will however, benefit from placement learning opportunities that will allow them to develop and meet the Standards of proficiency for nursing associates to deliver safe and effective care, to a diverse range of people, across the lifespan and in a variety of settings.
+These placements will expose them to children, adults and patients/service users with mental health conditions and learning disabilities.

 Modules